-Redford turns in a truly poignant performance as a simple man who just loves with what he does and when he’s getting to do it he’s the nicest gent to be around and wouldn’t ever hurt a fly.
+Redford turns in a truly poignant performance as a simple man who’s in love with what he does and when he’s getting to do it he’s the nicest gent to be around and wouldn’t ever hurt a fly.
 If he does retire from acting after this, then he’s gone out on a high.

 Honestly, it’s so good to watch a movie in which no one needs to be a cut-out villain.
-Everyone in it is essentially a decent person making the best of what life’s presented them.
+Everyone in it is trying to be a decent person making the best of what life’s presented them.

 (It does nothing wrong, but if i give it a 10, what’s left for the likes of Kubrick and Leone)